 Home of the Chester Fabulous Ladies cycling club.
-Meet one Saturday a month for easy cycle ride - usually back by lunch!
-We will always wait for riders, and usually have a few different levels of ride available.
+Meet one Saturday morning a month for easy cycle ride.
+We will always wait for riders, and may have a few different levels of ride available.

-Photos and views are usually my own, but photos taken by others are sometimes shared with their permission.
+Photos and opinions are usually my own, but photos taken by others are sometimes shared with their permission.

 The grand plan was to investigate a local fruit farm and maybe involve ourselves with a little harvesting of the fruit......that was the plan!

 12 ladies met at the cafe...obligatory photo....set off down cycleway where we met Jane pedalling frantically towards us!
 12 became 13 and we continued.

 I took an unusual route through the centre of town, not too busy at 10:30am, but caused some suprised looks from the early shoppers, not used to cyclists whizzing through the streets!